CrowdStrike/falcon-helm/helm-charts/falcon-sensor/README.md

 1. When deploying the Falcon Container as a sidecar sensor, make sure that there are no firewall rules blocking communication to the Mutating Webhook.
 This will most likely result in a `context deadline exceeded` error.
 The default port for the Webhook is `4433`.
 1. The Falcon Container as a sidecar sensor should be deployed to Kubernetes managed environments, or environments that do not allow node access or installation via a Kubernetes DaemonSet.
 1. CrowdStrike's Helm Chart is a project, not a product, and released to the community as a way to automate sensor deployment to kubernetes clusters.
 The upstream repository for this project is [https://github.com/CrowdStrike/falcon-helm](https://github.com/CrowdStrike/falcon-helm).
+1. Be aware that there is advanced Helm Chart functionality in use and those specific features may not work fully with GitOps tools like ArgoCD.
+The reason for this is that ArgoCD does not fully support Helm when compared to FluxCD.
+For features that do not work in this instance, disable those features until ArgoCD supports Helm correctly.

 ### Install CrowdStrike Falcon Helm Chart in Kubernetes Cluster as a Sidecar